14 Best Instagram Spots on Paros (With a Map!)

 Getting Around Paros

 I personally recommend renting some kind of vehicle to get around Paros.
-It gives you so much more flexibility to explore the entire island on your own schedule.
+It gives you so much more flexibility to explore the entire island on your own schedule and also makes it much easier to visit lesser-known photo spots around Paros at sunrise or sunset.
 Whether you prefer a scooter, ATV, or car is completely up to you.

 We rented an ATV for a day, a car for two days, and were on foot for one day.
 Pros of an ATV are that it is fun and easier to park in busy locations.
 However, if you are driving long distances, it gets a bit sweaty under the Greek sun (and also very windy!)
 Cars are preferable for driving any longer distances around the island, but ATVs or scooters are sufficient for hopping between the nearby beach and town.